The Incredible Petrified World

-The Incredible Petrified World is a 1959 science fiction film produced and directed by Jerry Warren, and starring John Carradine and Robert Clarke.
+The Incredible Petrified World is a 1959 science fiction film produced and directed by Jerry Warren, and starring John Carradine, Phyllis Coates and Robert Clarke.
 The film follows four explorers who travel down into the depths of the sea and get stranded in an underwater cavern.

-The film was completed by Warren in 1957, but remained unreleased until it was distributed in Texas and other Southern states starting in November 1959 and, more widely, re-released in April 1960 on a double feature with Warren's Teenage Zombies.
+The film was completed by Warren in 1958, but remained unreleased until November 22, 1959 when it played on a double feature with another Warren film Teenage Zombies (1959), at least in South Carolina and Texas.

+The film was released later in Los Angeles on April 16, 1960, again on a double bill with Teenage Zombies (1959).

 Plot

 Professor Millard Wyman sends a crew of two men, Paul Whitmore and Craig Randall, and two women, Lauri Talbott and Dale Marshall, down to ocean depths never before explored.
 A technical problem during the launch causes the diving bell to break free of the cable connecting them to the surface and it loses contact.
 The mission is believed lost.

 The crew survive, don their scuba gear and leave the bell.
 Instead of reaching the surface, they surface in a cavern.
-They explore the cave and find a skeleton, then a disheveled old sailor named Matheny who tells them that he and another sailor suffered a shipwreck fourteen years prior and has been living in these caves ever since.
+They explore the cave and find a skeleton, then a disheveled old sailor named Matheny who tells them that he and another sailor suffered a shipwreck fourteen years prior and that he has been living in these caves ever since.
 He claims there is no way out and a volcano provides air from the surface.

 Meanwhile, up on the surface Prof. Wyman's younger brother builds another bell and launches it in an attempted rescue mission.
 However, with the old man in the cave starting to leer lecherously at the women, and the volcano growing more unstable, the second mission may not find them in time.
 The old man reveals to the women that he murdered the other sailor years ago, increasing their apprehension.
 Just as he is about to assault one of the girls, the volcano erupts and the old man is crushed under falling rocks.
 The stranded crew of the diving bell make their way up toward the surface and are rescued.